 - we have evidence from an individual trial that shows the sensory equipment is effective or beneficial for Waru

 - other evidence shows the equipment is safe and will not cause Waru harm.

 We decide that the supports are not reasonable and necessary, and we don’t fund them.
 There are several reasons for our decision:

 - Waru already receives NDIS funding for early childhood intervention, with a team that’s working together to support him and his family.
 Funding for this sensory equipment would duplicate those supports.

 - the swing set falls under the category of play equipment.
 This means it doesn’t meet the criteria of an “additional living cost” that’s needed “solely and directly” because of Waru’s disability.

-- evidence has shown that weighed blankets may cause harm.
+- evidence has shown that weighted blankets may cause harm.
 We won’t provide or fund a support that “is likely to cause harm to the participant or pose a risk to others”.

 - a therapist hasn’t done a trial of the lycra bed sheets and massage ball with Waru.
 There’s also no evidence from clinical studies that lycra bed sheets and a massage ball are likely to be any more effective or beneficial for Waru than his current supports.